Microsoft-Web/WebCampTrainingKit/README.md

           </tr>
           <tr>
             <td rowspan="3"><a href='Presentation/02-ASPNET-and-VS-Web-Tooling/ASPNET-and-VS-Web-Tooling.pptx'>Introduction to ASP.NET and Visual Studio 2015 Web Tooling</a></td>
             <td rowspan="3">We'll start out by explaining the One ASP.NET experience in Visual Studio 2015.
-We'll continue with an introduction to ASP.NET 5.
+We'll continue with an introduction to ASP.NET Core.
 Next, we'll introduce new features for web developers in Visual Studio 2015 and Web Essentials, explaining how Visual
               Studio is the best editor for HTML, CSS and JavaScript as well as your back end code.
 We'll also look at some new features across the ASP.NET platform including new Bootstrap templates, the new scaffolding system, and the new membership and identity system.</td>
             <td><a href='Presentation/02-ASPNET-and-VS-Web-Tooling/GettingStartedASPNETCore/'>Demo - Getting started with ASP.NET Core</a></td>